 The degree is composed of a set of compulsory modules from Finance and Accounting, Marketing in an International Environment, Strategic Management and Organisational Behaviour.
 A distinctive element of the programme is the scope of management education which will integrate rigorous academic theory with practical skills.

 Another unique element of this course is the Continued Professional Development (CPD) module which is non-assessed but runs through the programme to provide students with professional skills and networking opportunities within different industries and sectors.
-The CPD module will be delivered by diverse group of professionals and practitioners from banking, media, public relations, government departments as well as the third sector and private organisations.
 The CPD module is designed to enhance communication, negotiation, decision-making skills along with analytical and creative thinking and will emphasise continued professional development which will enhance employability in the market place.

 The compulsory modules in the programme will focus on the issues and challenges which managers and organisations face in an increasingly connected global economy ranging from managing change in a volatile environment to corporate social responsibility.